martinboykov/TheArtOfBoxing/README.md

 - Firebase API, Database, Host,
 - moment,
 - Autoprefixer
-- VS Code (with added extensions JSHint and Stylelint)
+- VS Code (with added extensions JSHint and Stylelint),
+- Photoshop,
+- Github

 The Web Application consists of the following sections: